joblib/threadpoolctl/multiple_openmp.md

 OpenMP is an API specification for parallel programming.
-There are many implementations of it, tied to a compiler most of the time: the libgomp library for GCC, libomp for Clang, libiomp for ICC and vcomp for MSVC for example.
+There are many implementations of it, tied to a compiler most of the time: the libgomp library for GCC, libomp for LLVM/Clang, libiomp for ICC and vcomp for MSVC for example.
 In the following, we refer to OpenMP without distinction between the specification and an implementation.

 In general, it's not advised to have different OpenMP libraries (or even different copies of the same library) loaded at the same time in a program.